 DRIVING DIRECTIONS and PARKING for Earth & Engineering Sciences Building meetings on the Penn State campus (NOT Minerals Junior Ed.
 Day): After 5:00 p.m. and on weekends, free parking is available immediately across the street from the building.
 From North Atherton St. (Business Rt.
 322) between College Avenue and Park Avenue, turn west (toward the golf course) off North Atherton at the traffic signal marked "White Course Drive."
 Go past the parking attendant's booth, follow the curve to the left, then turn right into the parking lot before reaching the stop sign.
 The building entrance is a little beyond the center of the lot, at the two round concrete planters.
 Enter the building, then go all the way across the lobby for our social hour & meeting room.
 We have a simple map at http://www.nittanymineral.org/EESBmap.jpg.
 For official campus maps see http://www.geog.psu.edu/print-campus-maps .

-In October, NMS will do a new order of T-shirts in Galapagos blue, Texas orange (both shown here) and royal blue.
+NMS has in stock the new order of T-shirts in Galapagos blue, Texas orange (both shown here) and royal blue.

 A station at our Minerals Junior Education Day